-Fig 3: A) Classified map of the area shown in C for 2016.
-B) Albedo map of the area shown in C for 2016.
+Fig 5: A) Classified map of the area shown in C for 2016.
+B) Broadband albedo map of the area shown in C for 2016.
 C) RGB “true colour” image showing the Sentinel 2 tile covering our field site in the Kangerlussuaq area.
 D) Classified map of the area shown in C for 2017.
-D) Albedo map of the area shown in C for 2017.
-E) Classified map of a 200 x 200 m area at the field site marked in C imaged using a UAV mounted multispectral camera.
-F) Albedo map of a 200 x 200 m area at the field site marked in C imaged using a UAV mounted multispectral camera.
+E) Broadband albedo map of the area shown in C for 2017.
+F) Classified map of a 200 x 200 m area at the field site marked in C imaged using a UAV mounted multispectral camera.
+G) Broadband albedo map of a 200 x 200 m area at the field site marked in C imaged using a UAV mounted multispectral camera.
 Panels A, B, C, D, E all use UTM Zone 22 projection and have pixel resolution of 20 m.
 All Sentinel 2 data was preprocessed from L1C to L2A using Sen2Cor and non-ice areas masked using the MeASUREs GIMP mask.
-Classified and albedo maps for additional Sentinel 2 tiles are shown in Supplementary Information 4.